bhaveshasasik/color-palette-app/README.md

 - [Color Palette Model](https://github.com/suyashgoel/color-palette-model)

 ## Installation/Prerequisites
+1. Make sure you have flutter downloaded.
+If not, check out [this page](https://docs.flutter.dev/get-started/install)

-1. Download our zip file and open it on Android Studio after unzipping it.
+2. Download our zip file and open it on Android Studio after unzipping it.
     - click **pub get** to update all the dependencies
-2. Connect your android device to your computer and select it as the platform to run the app on.
+3. Connect your android device to your computer and select it as the platform to run the app on.
-3. Run the app and it should install and open when the download ends.
+4. Run the app and it should install and open when the download ends.

 ## Collaborators
 * Suyash Goel - https://github.com/suyashgoel